 I also like to add as much value as possible during my time with you.
 When I was invited to deliver a keynote address in Minneapolis, for instance, we also scheduled a workshop at the conference, a meeting with staff, and an event just for their clients living with HIV.
 I will happily sit with a support group of five people.
 I always learn something new.

-Budgets can vary considerably, and I understand that.
-Let’s see what works best for you and your event.
+Event budgets can vary considerably, and I understand that.
+Let’s work together to create what is best for you and your event.

 Here are examples of a few recent speaking engagements, with feedback from my colleagues:

 Special Guest Speaker, “HIV/AIDS Yesterday, Today and Tomorrow”

 “The experience of HIV is something both personal and collective.
 Coming from a strictly personal perspective to something you can share with others is illuminating.
 That is what meeting Mark meant to us: the embodiment of a personal experience that becomes food for the community, activism, and shareable richness.
 We overcame our solitude.”

 Giulio Maria Corbelli